Sienci-Labs/Resources/longmill/assembly/lm-project-finishing.md

 The application process involves evenly applying the finish, allowing it to dry, and lightly sanding between coats for a smooth, professional look.
 You may also want to choose between different finishes like **oil-based**, **water-based**, or **lacquer** depending on the desired effect and durability.

-> ***Tip:** A good sealant assists in preventing paint from bleeding into your projects that may use a V bit to carve a sign.
+> ***Tip**: a good sealant assists in preventing paint from bleeding into your projects that may use a V bit to carve a sign.
 You may want to use a sealant during parts of your carve to keep lines & text sharp.*

 ![](/_images/_longmill/_assembly/_sandfinish/lm_sf_poly-finish.jpg "Source - https://www.woodmagazine.com/woodworking-tips/techniques/finishing/polyurethane"){.aligncenter .size-medium}